seven5/seven5.github.io/art-summ.md

 mean applications which do *not* generate web content on the server but rather supply an API for clients--including a web browser--to obtain content from.
 The returned content is then formatted for display.
-The "server side" of a Seven5 app has two basic tasks: Respond to requests for static, unchanging files and respond to an API of the developer's choice.
+The "server side" of a Seven5 app has two basic tasks: respond to requests for static, unchanging files and respond to an API of the developer's choice.
 Seven5 expects that API to be [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer), although this is not  because REST is the best possible choice, but rather because REST is